fluttered-book/fluttered-book.github.io/content/docs/learning-dart/collections.md

 You will only get a set with 3 values because `3` and `3` are the same.

-An example use case for sets are tags on a block post.
+An example use case for sets are tags on a blog post.
-This article could have the tags:
+The article you are reading could have the tags:

 ```dart
 final tags = {"programming", "oop", "dart", "collections"};